Sensitivity analysis via the proportion of unmeasured confounding: Illustrations

 \subsection{Application}

-In this section, we illustrate the proposed sensitivity analysis by reanalyzing the data from the study on Right Heart Catheterization (RHC) conducted by \cite{connors1996effectiveness}.
-The data consist of 5735 records from critically ill adult patients receiving care in an ICU for certain disease categories in one out of five US teaching hospitals between 1989 and 1994.
+In this section, we illustrate the proposed sensitivity analysis by reanalyzing the data from the study on Right Heart Catheterization (RHC) conducted by \cite{connors1996effectiveness}.\footnote{Available at \url{http://biostat.mc.vanderbilt.edu/wiki/Main/DataSets}.} The data consist of 5735 records from critically ill adult patients receiving care in an ICU for certain disease categories in one out of five US teaching hospitals between 1989 and 1994.
 For each patient, demographic variables, comorbitidies and diagnosis variables as well as several laboratory values were recorded.
-The authors concluded that patients treated with RHC had, on average, lower probability of surviving (30-day mortality: $\text{OR}=1.24$, $95\% \text{ CI}=[1.03-1.49]$).
+A total of 2184 patients underwent RHC within the first 24 hours in the ICU.
+Within 30 days of admission, 1918 patients died, approximately $38.00\%$ and $30.64\%$ of the treated and control groups respectively.
+After conditioning on the measured confounders, the authors concluded that patients treated with RHC had, on average, lower probability of surviving (30-day mortality: $\text{OR}=1.24$, $95\% \text{ CI}=[1.03, 1.49]$).
 Notably, sensitivity analyses targeting potential violations of the propensity score model suggested robustness of the study's conclusions to unmeasured confounding.

 We investigate the effects of varying the proportion of confounded units while avoiding any parametric assumptions on the nuisance regression functions.
 One reason to believe that a fraction of the sample might be effectively unconfounded is the following.
 Suppose there are two types of surgeons: those who prefer performing RHC (R-surgeon) and those who don't (NR-surgeon).
 One might believe that the surgeon's preference for RHC is a valid instrument.
 Roughly, an instrument is a variable that is unconfounded, associated with the treatment receipt, and that affects the outcome only through the treatment.
 It appears plausible that a surgeon's preference for RHC would satisfy these conditions if, for instance, the efficacy of RHC was not well understood at the time the study was conducted.
 In fact, physicians' preferences for a treatment have been used as IVs before, see for example \cite{hernan2006instruments} and \cite{baiocchi2014instrumental} for reviews and discussions.
 Then, the patients who would undergo RHC if assigned to an R-surgeon but would not undergo RHC if assigned to a NR-surgeon represent the unconfounded unknown fraction of the sample.